 I have been with my employer for 13 years and have contributed money toward my retirement since day one.
 My contributions have varied but between 2005 and 2017 they averaged 10.5% of my salary (my employer contributed another 5%).

-I do not consider myself an active trader but I did typically go into my account several times a year and move money between the small number of funds available to me.
+I do not consider myself an active trader but I did typically go into my account several times a year and move money between the small number of index funds available to me.
 I did this guided by the data I had gathered about the fund options, what was happening in the market, and my gut instinct for how much risk I was willing to tolerate given the number of years I had until I expected to retire.

 The result has been higher growth in my investments then if they had been invested in the 2040 fund offered by my employer (when I started, this was the fund with the longest investment horizon and the fund I would have invested in had I invested in a target date fund).

 In fact, my comparable return for the years for which I have data, 2007-2017, was significantly higher: 10.34% compared to 7.55%.

 Am I an investment genius?
 Of course not.
 But with a little research I designed an investment strategy that met my needs instead of relying on an algorithm.
 Could I have had a lower return?
 Certainly.
 But I am convinced my ability to stay on top of my investments and to nimbly respond to what was happening allowed me to do what Warren Buffett recommends: buy when everyone is selling and sell when everyone is buying.

 However… (This is the “Love” Part Alluded to Above)